learnbyexample/cli-computing/cli_computing.md

 Hi there
 Have a nice day

-# by default, gives newline/word/byte count (in that order)
+# by default, wc gives the newline/word/byte count (in that order)
 $ wc greeting.txt
  2  6 25 greeting.txt